Welcome to the e-CF

 Internationally efficient ICT human resources development

-The e-CF version 3.0 gives clear definitions and sound orientation to support decision-making in relation to the selection and recruitment of candidates, as well as the training and assessment of ICT professionals.
+The e-CF version 3.0 gives clear definitions and sound orientation to support decision-making in relation to the selection and recruitment of candidates, as well as the qualification, training and assessment of ICT professionals.
 It enables the identification of skills and competences that may be required to successfully perform duties and fulfill responsibilities related to the ICT workplace.
 The widespread adoption of the e-CF by companies and organisations throughout Europe has started to increase the transparency, mobility and efficiency of ICT sector related human resources.

 Framework creation context and political support